 - There was a higher graduation rate from homeschooled students (66.7% compared to the counterpart at 57.5%).

 - The homeschooled students came in with a higher ACT score (25.0 compared to 14.7).

-- Slightly higher Grade Point Averages were held through-out the college years by the homeschooled students.
-(Fourth year previosuly homeschooled college students had a 3.46 average compared to the previously traditionally schooled students at 3.16).
+- Slightly higher grade point averages were held through-out the college years by the homeschooled students.
+(Fourth year previously homeschooled college students had a 3.46 average compared to the previously traditionally schooled students at 3.16).